kellymccauley/cavea-rules/src/game/rules/index.html.hbs.md

 ### <span id="section-skill-attempt-teamwork">Teamwork</span>
 [teamwork]: #section-skill-attempt-teamwork

 Similar to [combining skills](#section-skill-attempt-combining-skills), the GM may decide that teamwork is needed to accomplish a single task.
-To attempt a skill as a team, each actor rolls the Level Pool for their character's skill and all of the *1*s are added together forming a single result.
+To attempt a skill as a team, each gamer rolls the Level Pool for their character's skill and all of the *1*s are added together forming a single result.

 ## <span id="section-skill-acquirement">Skill Acquirement</span>
 [getting skills]: #section-skill-acquirement